Working Holidaymakers can now stay in Australia for a third year!

 Changes introduced to the WHM Program include:

-Third year down under: Working Holidaymakers in their second year in Australia on a subclass 417 or 462 visa who, after 1 July 2019, undertake six months of agricultural work in a specified regional area now have the option of spending a third year down under
+Third-year down under: Working Holidaymakers in their second year in Australia on a subclass 417 or 462 visa who, after 1 July 2019, undertake six months of agricultural work in a specified regional area now have the option of spending the third year down under

 Expansion of regional areas: In order to qualify for a second-year in Australia, subclass 462 visa holders must work in agricultural roles (plant and animal cultivation) in regional areas of the country.
 The Government has expanded the areas of Australia which are considered ‘regional’.
 Previously, only areas in Northern Australia were considered eligible for this type of work

 Remain with an employer for 12 months: Subclass 417 and 462 visa holders can now stay with the same agricultural (plant and animal cultivation) employer for 12 months.
 Previously Backpackers could only stay with these regional employers for a maximum of six months

 Increase in the number of visas issued: The annual visa caps for the number of countries that participate in the subclass 462 visa program are increasing

 Raise in maximum age: The maximum eligibility age for subclass 417 visa applicants from Canada and Ireland is increasing from 30 to 35

 A new and improved Working Holidaymaker (WHM) program!

 The announced changes to the Working Holidaymaker (WHM) program will potentially benefit both Backpackers and Australian businesses.